 Effects of amphetamines

-The misuse of amphetamines leads to an increased stimulation and the subjective feeling of a performance improvement.
-In addition to that the appetite is suppressed.
-Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, flight of ideas, visual and acoustic illusions, paranoid symptoms and anxiety.
+Amphetamine abuse leads to increased stimulation and the subjective feeling of improved performance.
+Appetite is suppressed.
+Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, racing thoughts, visual and acoustic illusions, paranoid symptoms and anxiety.

-Ecstasy, or also XTC, is a collective term for different methylenedioxyamphetamines (MDMA).
-It evokes both: amphetamine typical characteristics and hallucinatory effects.
-It is counted to the entactogens, the substances, which enable a contact with the own inside, as it acts mostly on the communicative and emotional level.
+Ecstasy, or XTC, is a collective term for different methylenedioxyamphetamine (MDMA).
+These elicit both amphetamine-like and hallucinatory effects.
+MDMA is considered to be an empathogen, the substances, which enable a greater sense of emotional communion or oneness.

-Crystal meth, also ice, wint, tick or yaaba, is an extremely potent form of metamphetamine.
-It evokes a strong mental addiction and a fast physical degeneration.
-The loss of teeth is especially typical due to reduced salivation, teeth grinding and increased caries, which is referred to as meth-mouth.
+Crystal meth, also ice, wint, tick or yaaba, is an extremely potent form of methamphetamine that evokes a strong mental addiction with exceptionally fast physical deterioration.
+Loss of teeth is especially common due to reduced salivation, teeth grinding, and increased caries.
+This is referred to as meth-mouth.

 Withdrawal symptoms of amphetamines

-The mental withdrawal dominates, as amphetamines actually do not lead to a physical addiction.
-The patients suffer from depressive mood, anxiety and trepidation.
-The addicts are only able to complete normal everyday tasks under the influence of the drug due to the physical weakening and the repealed sleep-wake rhythm.
+Withdrawal patients suffer from depressive mood, anxiety, and trepidation.
+Addicts are only able to complete normal everyday tasks under the influence of the drug due to the physical weakening and the repealed sleep-wake rhythm.

 Amphetamines as medication

-Methylphenidate is an amphetamine, which is authorized for the treatment of narcolepsy and the attention-deficit-hyperactivity disorder (ADHD).
-It appears to be paradoxical to prescribe an amphetamine for a child with hyperactivity at first, but it is assumed that the children try to compensate a decreased brain activity with hyperactivity.
-Methylphenidate, better known under its market name Ritalin, has very positive effects on the patients due to that.
+Methylphenidate is an amphetamine, which is authorized for the treatment of narcolepsy and the attention-deficit-hyperactivity disorder.
+It appears to be paradoxical to prescribe an amphetamine for a child with hyperactivity at first, but it is assumed that the children try to compensate for a decreased brain activity with hyperactivity.
+Methylphenidate, better known under its market name Ritalin, can have very positive effects on the patients.